Nicki Minaj is being sued over her hit song 'Starships' as electronic artist Clive Tanaka claims the rapper copied his song, 'Neu Chicago'.

-His lawyer, Christopher Niro, says, "We believe they are similar to the point that it is nearly impossible for it to be a coincidence."
+According to the Chicago Tribune newspaper, Niro contends: ''We believe [the songs] are similar to the point that it is nearly impossible for it to be a coincidence.''

 The Barbershop gang are back once again.
 Having had to team up with Angie's ladies...